-- (1) American Gas Association PR-227-9424 "Installation of Pipelines by Horizontal Directional Drilling, An Engineering Design Guide" - (2) American Society of Civil Engineering, Practice No. 89 "Pipeline Crossings Handbook" - (3) Directional Crossing Contractors Association publications "Guidelines For A Successful Directional Crossing Bid Package," "Directional Crossing Survey Standards," and "Guidelines for Successful Mid-Sized Directional Drilling Projects"
+- American Gas Association PR-227-9424 "Installation of Pipelines by Horizontal Directional Drilling, An Engineering Design Guide" - American Society of Civil Engineers, Practice No. 89, "Pipeline Crossings Handbook" - Directional Crossing Contractors Association publications "Guidelines for a Successful Directional Crossing Bid Package," "Directional Crossing Survey Standards," and "Guidelines for Successful Mid-Sized Directional Drilling Projects"

-434.14 Inland Coastal Water Construction
+434.14 Inland Coastal Water Construction (22)

 Plans and specifications shall describe alignment of the pipeline, depth below mean water level, and depth below bottom if ditched.
 Special consideration shall be given to depth of cover and other means of protecting the pipeline in the surf zone.
 Consideration shall be given to use of weight coating(s), anchors, or other means of maintaining position of the pipe under anticipated conditions of buoyance and water motion.
 Complete construction inspection shall be provided.
 Precautions shall be taken during construction to limit stress below the level that would produce buckling or collapse due to out-of-roundness of the completed pipeline.
+API RP 1133 may be used for additional guidance.